 9. Shark Navigator Lift-Away Professional NV356E

-However, it is best to use it in big spaces not little confining spaces in the summer because the air that blows out is a bit on the warm side.
+However, it is best to use it in big spaces, not tiny confining spaces in the summer, because the air blows out is a bit on the warm side.

 10. Hoover ONEPWR Cordless Wet Vacuum